QuickBirdEng/NonEmptyCollections/README.md

 You can use `NonEmptyList`, `NonEmptySet` and `NonEmptyMap` to restrict the input of functions to make your code safer and avoid unnecessary runtime exceptions.

-For a detailed explanation see our related article [Non-Empty Collections in Kotlin](https://quickbirdstudios.com/blog/non-empty-collections-kotlin).
+For a detailed explanation see our related article [Non-Empty Lists in Kotlin](https://quickbirdstudios.com/blog/non-empty-lists-kotlin).

 This is an early version and work in progress.
 Do not hesitate to give feedback, ideas or improvements via an issue.